-AND WHILE YOU'RE ON TRETINOIN THERAPY Use a mild, non-medicated soap.
+AND WHILE YOU'RE ON TRETINOIN THERAPY

+Use a mild, non-medicated soap.
 Avoid frequent washings and harsh scrubbing.

-monkey, which metabolically is closer to humans for tretinoin than The other species examined, fetal malformatis of utention that the other species examined, fetal malformations were reported at doses of 10 mg/kg/day or greater, but none were observed at 5 mg/kg/day (83 times the maximum human systemic dose adjusted for total body surface area), although increased skeletal variations were observed at all doses.
+Acne isn't caused by dirt, so no matter how hard you scrub, you can't wash it away. monkey, which metabolically is closer to humans for tretinoin than Howey, where meaning the descent and member between the other species examined, letal malformations were reported at doses of 10 mg/kg/day or greater, but none were observed at 5 mg/kg/day (83 times the maximum human systemic dose adjusted for total body surface area), athough increased skeleta. variations were observed at all doses.
 A dose-related increase in embryolethality and abortion was reported.
-Similar results have also embryolethality and abortion was reported.
-Similar results have also been reported in pigtali macaques.
-Topical tertionion in animal teratogenicity tests has generated equivocal results.
-There is evidence for teratogenicity (shortened or kinked tail) of topical tretinoni in Wistar rats at doses greater than img/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
-Anomalies (humerus: short 13%, bent 6%, so parietal incompletely ossified 14%) have also been reported when 10 mg/kg/day was topically applied.
-There are other reports in New Zealand White rabbits administered doses of greater than 0.2 mg/kg/day (3.3 times the maximum human systemic dose adjusted for total body surface area) of an increased incidence of domed head and hydrocephaly, typical of retinoid-induced fetal malformations in this species.
+Similar results have also tends yourtandly and exotine was opened as mining result nerve and been reported in pigtal macaques.
+Topical tretinoin in animal teratogenicity tests has generated equivocal results.
+There is evidence for teratogenicity (shortened or kinked tail) of topical tretinoin in Wistar rats at doses greater than 1 mg/kg/day (8 times the maximum human systemic dose adjusted

+1 mg/kg/day (8 times the maximum human systemic oose acjusteu for total body, surface area).
+Anomalies (humerus: short 13%, bent 6%, os parietal incompletely ossified 14%) have also been reported when 10 mg/kg/day was topically applied.
+There are other reports in New Zealand White rabbits administered doese of greater than 0.2 mg/kg/day (3.3 times the maximum human systemic dose adjusted for total body surface area) of an increased incidence of domed head and hydrocephaly, typical of reliavid induced feat mationmations in this snecies.

-increased intolence or downer head and in hydrocepings, typical or retrinoid-induced fetal malformations in this species.
-In contrast, several well-controlled animals studies have shown that dermally applied tretinoin may be fetoxic, but not overly teratogenic in rats and rabbits at doses of 1.0 and 0.5 mg/kg/day, respectively (8 times the maximum human systemic dose adjusted for total body currious area in both proposion.)
+Indicated induction of other matter and indicated and indicated and indicated and indicated fetal matternations in this species.
+In contrast, several well-controlled animals studies have shown that dermaly applied retrinoin may be fetoxic, but not overly teratogenic in rats and rabbits at doses of 1.0 and 0.5 mg/kg/day, respectively (8 times the maximum human systemic dose adjusted for total body to time an environment initial systemic does adjusted on total door surface area in both species).

-surface area in both species) surface and in four species).
 With widespread use of any drug, a small number of birth defect reports associated temporally with the administration of the drug would be expected by chance alone.
-Thirty human cases for temporally associated congenital malformations have been reported during two decades of clinical use of tretinoin.
-Although reported using two decades of unitral uses on termini-Authority no definite pattern of teratogenicity and no causal association has been established from these cases, five of the reports describe the rare birth defect category holoprosencephaly (defects associated with incomplete midline development of the forebrain).
-The significance of these spontaneous reports in terms of risk to this details are together.

-the fetus is not known.
-Nonteratogenic effects:
+Thirty human cases of temporally associated congenial malformations have been constrained with two dependers of clinical use of temporal.
+With web on temporary associated congeniar maintimation have been reported during two decades of clinical use of trethnoin.
+Although no definite pattern of teratogenicity and no causal association has been established from these cases, five of the reports describe the rare birth defect category holopresonephaly (defects associated with incomplete midline development of the forebrain).
+The significance of these spontaneous reports in terms of risk to the fore in terms the fetus is not known

-potneratogenic effects: Topical tetrition has been shown to be fetotoxic in rabbits when administered 0.5 mg/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
-Oral tretinoin has been shown to be fetotoxic, resulting in skeletal variations and increased intrauterine death in rats when administered 2.5 mg/kg/day intrauterine death in rats when administered 2.5 mg/kg/day (20 times the maximum human systemic dose adjusted for total
+Nonteratogenic effects Topical tertilonin has been shown to be fetotoxic in rabbits when administered 0.5 mg/kg/day (8 times the maximum human systemic does adjusted for total body surface area).
+Oral tretinoin has been shown to be fetotoxic, resulting in skeletal variations and increased intrauterine death in rats when administered 2.5 mg/kg/day (20 times the maximum human systemic dose adjusted for total both surface area).

-(20 times the maximum numen systemic uses adjusted for semi-body surface area).
 There are, however, no adequate and well-controlled studies in pregnant women.
-Tretinoin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Trethionis should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.